saulpierotti/dotfiles/hp_pavillon_x2/lubuntu/README.md

 For the small Hp Pavillon x2, even Xubuntu crashes regularly.
 Lubuntu is to date the only stable distro.

+## Crashes
+There are some random crashes still, mostly related to GPU-intesive load.
+OBS crashes regularly.
+Zoom did once.
+Firefox sometimes.
+Kitty sometimes.
+After installing mesa-utils it seems to have improved.

 ## Encryption
 It is possible to set up full disk encryption using the graphical installer.
 Swap is to a file in the encryptd partition.